cbunting99/Core/BUGLIST.md

 4. Using Rune Tap with the glyph whilst Dancing Rune Weapon is up, it should heal the party of the death knight.
    Rune Tap shouldn't damage the enemy either.
+5. Mind Amplification Dish (engineering), doesn't work at all.
+6. Explosion of Living Bomb shoudn't break Dragon's Breath.